particle-iot/docs/src/content/datasheets/wi-fi/argon-datasheet.md

 **Mesh and WiFi**

+The Argon includes one of these antennas, but a second for use with mesh can be purchased in the [Particle online store](https://store.particle.io/products/wi-fi-or-mesh-2-4ghz-antenna).

 |Particle Device|Frequency     |Antenna Type|Manufacturer|MFG.
 Part # | Gain      |
 |:--------------|:-------------|:-----------|:-----------|:-----------|:----------|
 |Argon          | 2400-2500 MHz|PCB Antenna |Particle    | ANT-FLXV2  |2.0dBi peak|

+It is also possible to use most antennas designed for Wi-Fi (2.4 GHz) as a mesh antenna.
+For example, you can use duck or even Yagi antennas for longer range.
+In some cases, a u.FL to RP-SMA adapter will be required.
+If you are building a product using alternative antennas, additional certification may be required.

 ### Peripherals and GPIO